robcowart/elastiflow/INSTALL.md

 ELASTIFLOW_IPFIX_UDP_IPV4_HOST | The IP address from which to listen for IPFIX messages via UDP | 0.0.0.0 ELASTIFLOW_IPFIX_UDP_IPV4_PORT | The port on which to listen for IPFIX messages via UDP | 4739

 Collection of flows over IPv6 is disabled by default to avoid issues on systems without IPv6 enabled.
 To enable IPv6 rename the following files in the `elastiflow/conf.d` directory, removing `.disabled` from the end of the name: `10_input_ipfix_ipv6.logstash.conf.disabled`, `10_input_netflow_ipv6.logstash.conf.disabled`, `10_input_sflow_ipv6.logstash.conf.disabled`.
-Similiar to IPv4, IPv6 input can be configured using environment variables:
+Similiar to IPv4, the IPv6 input can be configured using environment variables:

 Environment Variable | Description | Default Value
 --- | --- | ---